The Secret to Becoming Soulmates - ebook

 This Book’s Target Audience

 With one hundred percent certainty, my Blonde and I believe that spiritual bonding is vital to every couple.
 No matter your circumstances.
-No matter what is happening in your relationship,
+No matter what is happening in your relationship,- married or unmarried

 The lifeblood of every couple is intimacy.
 If you do not spiritually bond, you will lose that vital ingredient.
 If you do spiritually bond you will create together the best kind of intimacy and keep it for a lifetime.